A Simple Algorithm for Optimal Search Trees with Two-Way Comparisons: Introduction

 A search tree $T$ is called \emph{optimal} for a given instance if it has minimum \nealrevisedtext{cost} among all search trees for the given instance.
 The objective is to compute such an optimal tree.

 \paragraph{The successful-queries variant.} The problem definition above is for the ``full'' variant, with unrestricted queries.
 In the \emph{successful-queries} variant, illustrated in~Figure~\ref{fig: two-way successful queries}, only queries to the given keys $k_1,k_2,\ldots,k_n$ are allowed.
 An instance is specified by just those keys and their frequencies $\beta_1,\beta_2,\ldots,\beta_n$, and the problem is to find the minimum cost of any tree that handles $\Queries=\{k_1,\ldots,k_n\}$.
 (Section~\ref{sec: dynamic programming algorithm} formally defines ``handles''.)
-While our algorithm's description in Section~\ref{sec: dynamic programming algorithm} assumes the full variant, it can be adapted directly to the successful-queries variant, retaining its running time of $O(n^4)$, by a straighforward modification of the dynamic program.
+While our algorithm's description in Section~\ref{sec: dynamic programming algorithm} assumes the full variant, it can be adapted directly to the successful-queries variant, retaining its running time of $O(n^4)$, by a straighforward modification of the dynamic program\footnote{ { Note that the successful-queries variant is \emph{not} a special case of the full variant, since, by definition, any search tree for this variant must contain leaves representing all inter-key intervals $(k_a,k_{a+1})$, even though their probabilities $\alpha_a$ are $0$.} }.
 This adapted algorithm has the same asymptotic running time as Anderson et~al.'s (who considered only the successful case), but is much simpler.

-\paragraph{Other comparison operators.} Similarly, for the sake of exposition, we allow only the two comparison operators $\{<,=\}$.
-We remark without proof that it is straightforward to extend the problem, algorithm, and analysis to allow the general model with comparison set $\{<, \le, =\}$, potentially getting a lower tree cost (even for the case $n = 1$).
-Due to symmetries and equivalences, this is the only other set of operators of interest for the full variant of the problem (allowing unsuccessful queries) that includes equality tests.
-We note, in passing, that Hu and P.~A.\ Tucker~\cite{hu_optimal_1998} have shown that the full variant with only comparison operators in $\{<, \le\}$ allowed can be solved in time $O(n \log n)$ by reducing it to an instance of alphabetic coding with $2n+1$ keys and applying the algorithm of Hu and A.~C.\ Tucker~\cite{Hu1971}.
+\paragraph{Other comparison operators.} { Similarly, for the sake of exposition, and following the model in~\cite{Anderson2002}, we allow only the two comparison operators $\{<,=\}$.
+As explained later (see the end of Section~\ref{sec: dynamic programming algorithm}), our algorithm and its analysis extend naturally to the model with comparison set $\{<, \le, =\}$. } Due to symmetries and equivalences, this is the only other set of operators of interest for the full variants of the problem (allowing unsuccessful queries) that include equality comparisons. { For example, operator $\ge$ can be replaced by operator $<$ by swapping the subtrees of each node with the $\ge$ comparison. } We note, in passing, that Hu and P.~A.\ Tucker~\cite{hu_optimal_1998} have shown that the full variant with only comparison operators in $\{<, \le\}$ allowed can be solved in time $O(n \log n)$ by reducing it to an instance of alphabetic coding with $2n+1$ keys and applying the algorithm of Hu and A.~C.\ Tucker~\cite{Hu1971}.